Sakshipatade/diabetes_prediction/README.md

 Machine Learning project to predict diabetes using diabetes.csv dataset

 ### Dataset
-The project uses the Pima Indians Diabetes Dataset, which can be downloaded from [Dropbox]:https://www.dropbox.com/s/uh7o7uyeghqkhoy/diabetes.csv?dl=0
+The project uses the Pima Indians Diabetes Dataset, which can be downloaded from [Dropbox Link]:https://www.dropbox.com/s/uh7o7uyeghqkhoy/diabetes.csv?dl=0

 ### Features
   Data preprocessing and cleaning